ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 ### Results

 Fast forward 30 minutes, I'm back with at the apartment with 39MB of data.
-At first I just wanted to do something simple in matplotlib but **before I knew it I was learning the ins and outs of Plotly**, which can be used to make interactive plots.
+At first I just wanted to visualize on a line where all the events took place with something I'm familiar with, like [matplotlib](https://matplotlib.org/) or [seaborn](https://seaborn.pydata.org/), but after a quick Google search, **before I knew it I was learning the basics of [Plotly](https://plotly.com/python/)**, which can be used to make interactive plots.
 I'm super glad I spent the time because now I can view an interactive plot for each session.
 The plot shows up in your browser after typing

 ```bash
 ./main.py analyze